 If you experience any problems using SOLO, please let us know and ask library staff for help.

 Internet Explorer and non-Roman scripts and diacritics

-When using Internet Explorer there is a problem with searches containing non-Roman scripts or words with diacritics: only the first page of results is visible.
+When using Internet Explorer there is a problem with searches containing non-Roman scripts, words with diacritics or apostrophes: only the first page of results is visible.
 Moving to the second and subsequent pages (and the opening of record clusters) results in an error.

 The system supplier is working to fix this issue, in the meantime use another browser, such as Firefox or Chrome.